 The staircase and Sweet Shark’s bar are the main focal point of our entry.

-This year I repeated placing the stockings on the front banister.
+For the second time, I repeated placing the stockings on the front banister.
 The only new addition is a stocking for Nola that I purchased on Etsy.
 She is so proud of it!

 The tree that was previously in our bedroom is now in the bar (Sweet Shark didn’t realize that it had white lights on it; next year we’ll change them out to colored ones.).